DATE : November 13, 2017

 Make it a Tradition!

 Winterfest in the Great Smoky Mountains is a place to visit for years to come.
 Several lodging companies offer great deals for families big and small, and often those deals encourage you to sneak in a few extra days for cheap (or nothing at all!).
 Imagine bringing your kids year after year to the place that made their childhood glow with precious memories.
 The community of towns provides the comforting, intimate, and joyous environment where families and friends find togetherness, simplicity, and pure winter splendor.
-Whether you are visiting for the Christmas and New Year's Eve holidays or celebrating unity on Valentine’s Day, each time you breathe in a fresh dumping of snow or a note of spruce, your heart will return to the Great Smoky Mountains and the joy of the winter season!
+Whether you are visiting for the Christmas and New Year's Eve holidays in January or celebrating unity on Valentine’s Day, each time you breathe in a fresh dumping of snow or a note of spruce, your heart will return to the Great Smoky Mountains and the joy of the winter season!